Disease Prevention and Health Promotion Services (OAA Title IIID)

 - Some basis in translation for implementation by community level organization.

 - Demonstrated through evaluation to be effective for improving the health and wellbeing or reducing disease, disability and/or injury among older adults; and

 - Ready for translation, implementation and/or broad dissemination by community-based organizations using appropriately credentialed practitioners.

 Title IIID of the OAA was established in 1987.
 It provides grants to States and Territories based on their share of the population aged 60 and over for education and implementation activities that support healthy lifestyles and promote healthy behaviors.
 Evidence-based health promotion programs reduce the need for more costly medical interventions.
 Priority is given to serving elders living in medically underserved areas of the State or who are of greatest economic need.

 Back to top

 Funding and Innovation

-Title IIID programs help stimulate innovation by providing seed money to test new approaches and Disease Prevention and Health Promotion (DPHP) activities.
-DPHP programs help to attract young older adults through innovative fitness programs, health technology, and healthy aging screenings.
+Title IIID programs help stimulate innovation by providing seed money to test new evidence-based Disease Prevention and Health Promotion (DPHP) activities.
+DPHP programs help to attract young older adults through innovative fitness programs, health technology, and healthy aging programs.
 The Aging Services Network leverages many other funding streams and in-kind contributions for DPHP programs, including both public and private sources.
 Additionally, other key federal funding sources include programs funded by the Substance Abuse and Mental Health Services Administration, Centers for Disease Control and Prevention and the U.S. Department of Agriculture.